soapbox-pub/soapbox/docs/administration/install-subdomain.md

-# Installing Soapbox FE on a subdomain
+# Installing Soapbox on a subdomain

-If you would like to retain Pleroma FE on your Pleroma server, but install Soapbox FE alongside it on a subdomain, you can do so by following these steps.
+If you would like to retain Pleroma FE on your Pleroma server, but install Soapbox alongside it on a subdomain, you can do so by following these steps.

 ## 1. Download the build

-Create a directory on your system for Soapbox FE.
+Create a directory on your system for Soapbox.

 ```sh
 mkdir -p /opt/soapbox